F483/dejavu/README.md

 # Déjà vu

-Quickly detect already witnessed data entries.
+Quickly detect already witnessed data.

 Memory of witnessed data entries is limited and oldest are forgotten.
 It may give false negatives, but not false positives.
 Library is thread